-The CMS 855A application that Obinna Ujari signed on behalf of Petitioner placed Petitioner on notice that submitting claims with reckless disregard for their truth or falsity could lead to revocation of its enrollment and billing privileges.
+The CMS 855A enrollment application signed on behalf of Petitioner placed Petitioner on notice that submitting claims with reckless disregard for their truth or falsity could lead to revocation of its enrollment and billing privileges.
 Simply relying on a billing agent without checking that the claims filed are correct could clearly lead to the submission of incorrect and invalid claims.
-Petitioner's failure to assure that the claims it submitted were correct persuades me that Petitioner submitted claims with reckless disregard for the truth or falsity of the physician certification in at least three cases.4
+Petitioner's failure to assure that the claims it submitted were correct persuades me that Petitioner submitted claims with reckless disregard for the truth or falsity of the physician certification in at least four cases.